Hold That Co-Ed

-Hold That Co-ed is a 1938 comedy film directed by George Marshall, starring John Barrymore, George Murphy and Marjorie Weaver.
+Hold That Co-ed is a 1938 American comedy film directed by George Marshall, starring John Barrymore, George Murphy, Marjorie Weaver, Joan Davis and Jack Haley.

-Plot summary
+Plot

 Former star quarterback Rusty Stevens believes he is being hired to be prosperous Clayton University's new football coach, but finds it is actually rundown State College in the same town that is giving him that job.

 Gov. Gabby Harrigan, who is running for the U.S. Senate, has slashed State's budget so much that the school only owns one football.
 Rusty leads a student protest at the state capitol that ends up in a brawl.
 The governor's opponent in the Senate campaign, Major Breckenridge, capitalizes politically on Harrigan's unpopularity at the college.

 Harrigan's bright secretary Marjorie Blake persuades the governor to retaliate by raising funds for State and proposing to build it a 100,000-seat stadium (to be named after him).
 She also recruits new players for State including a couple of tough wrestlers, promising them government jobs and $500 a game.
 State begins winning game after game.

 As a publicity stunt, State even ends up with college football's first woman, co-ed Lizzie Olsen becoming the team's kicker.
 Harrigan publicly dares mighty Clayton to a game, challenging his adversary by vowing to quit the Senate race if State loses the game.
 Breckenridge has no choice but to accept.

 All is well until Rusty reveals the unethical payment to players.
-A depleted State squad is overmatched during the game, but with the score 7-6 in Clayton's favor, on the last play of the game Lizzie snatches a batted-down pass in mid-air and crosses the goal line for a game-winning touchdown for State.
+A depleted State squad is overmatched during the game, but with the score 7–6 in Clayton's favor, on the last play of the game Lizzie snatches a batted-down pass in mid-air and crosses the goal line for a game-winning touchdown for State.